ToolboxAid/TBA-catagory-image-plugin/README.md

 Plug-ins written by TBA for sites we support

 === TBA Category Image ===
-Contributors: Mr. Q
+- Contributors: Mr. Q
-Requires at least: 3.0.1
+- Requires Wordpress : 6.0.0 or higher
-Tested up to: 6.1.1
+- Tested up to: 6.1.1
-Stable tag: trunk
+- Stable tag: trunk

 == Description ==
 This plugin displays an image of the current post/page for the parent category.
 A default image